 Great Rivers Greenway, the regional greenways district formed to strengthen the St. Louis region by connecting people to their rivers, parks and communities through a network of greenways, identifies this area as a connection in their River Ring plan.
 In partnership with stakeholders, Great Rivers Greenway completed a feasibility study for the bridge to determine the options and costs involved including making the bike/pedestrian connection (four options) and preserving the Warren Truss structure (two of those four).
 Click the link below to see the full costs and available resources of partners – the funding gap between available funds and those needed range from $3.32 to $7.46 million.

 Thanks to a collaborative effort and financial gifts from donors, Landmarks Association and Philip and Judith Stupp, the bridge has been saved!
 A steering group has been formed to undertake future fundraising efforts to preserve and renew this structure as part of the Meramec Greenway, the internationally popular and historic Route 66, and a vital connection in the State Park itself.
-MoDot has pledged their funds originally slated for demotion to the preservation plan!
+MoDOT has pledged their funds originally slated for demotion to the preservation plan!
+Click here to learn more about the steering committee.

 Great Rivers Greenway is dedicated to stewarding the taxpayers’ investment to develop the River Ring as responsibly as possible, with the highest impact for the community.
 Our mission and focus is, of course, on the bike and pedestrian connection.
 We look forward to eventually creating this connection for people to enjoy, when the greenways on either end are developed and alternative resources are leveraged.
 If the above funding gap is closed this year, this project can become a higher priority for the district.